rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 A core Rust skill is learning how to fix an ownership error.
 When the borrow checker rejects your code, how should you respond?

 The last two sections have shown how a Rust program can be **unsafe** if it triggers undefined behavior.
-The ownership guarantee is that Rust will reject all unsafe programs.
+The ownership guarantee is that Rust will reject all unsafe programs[^safe-subset].
 However, Rust will also reject *some* safe programs.
 Fixing an ownership error will depend on whether your program is *actually* safe or unsafe.

 ### Fixing an Unsafe Program: Returning a Reference to the Stack

-For example, returning a reference to a stack-allocated variable is always unsafe, like this:
+Returning a reference to a stack-allocated variable is always unsafe, like this:

 ```rust,ignore,does_not_compile
 fn return_a_string() -> &String {